 QUICK LINKS TO BUSINESS PLANNING

 Those are the basics of what a company website is for, along with direct sales if you’re into eCommerce, but you get the idea.
-With options like Shopify, Wix, SquareSpace, and WordPress it’s never been easier or less expensive to begin building a digital presence.
-Enjoy the journey!
+With options like Wix and Weebly it’s never been easier or less expensive to begin building a digital presence.

 Note that this article on how to form a Colorado corporation isn’t a legal document or legal advice.
 It’s for informational purposes and the information above is subject to change.
 For specific legal questions regarding how to form a Colorado corporation or business in general, please consult with a lawyer or other accredited professional.